codota/tabnine-vscode/README.md

 [Learn more](https://www.tabnine.com/code-privacy?utm_source=ide_marketplace&utm_medium=organic&utm_campaign=vscode_marketplace)

 #### Tabnine Chat (Beta)
-A private and secure AI assistant that was trained only on permissible open-source code, is and is always available to answer any of your questions right in your IDE.
+Tabnine Chat is a private and secure AI assistant that’s been trained on permissible open-source code only, and is always available to answer any of your questions right in your IDE.

-With Tabnine Chat you can basically ask any question regarding code: generate a code that performs a specific task, generate tests for a given code, generate documentation for an existing code, explain what a legacy code is doing etc.
+With Tabnine Chat you can basically ask any question regarding code, for example, you can generate code that performs a specific task, generate tests for specific code, generate documentation for existing code, explain the purpose of legacy code, and way more.

-Want to join the Beta?
-[Sign up here](https://www.tabnine.com/?chat-beta&utm_source=ide_marketplace&utm_medium=organic&utm_campaign=vscode_marketplace)
+**Want to join the Beta?
+[Sign up here](https://www.tabnine.com/?chat-beta&utm_source=ide_marketplace&utm_medium=organic&utm_campaign=vscode_marketplace)**